Most criminals are likely to be infected by one or more spiritual entities. There are four reasons for this.

 This is not to imply that every criminal act is the direct result of an enthralling Spirit!
 Remember that “like attracts like”, and insofar as enthralling spirits affect the behavior of a criminal, the spirits are usually acting in concert with the natural inclinations of their adult host.
 A criminal really can’t say “The Devil made me do it”, even if an evil spirit had a hand in the act.

-So when you hear a news story or a documentary on TV about a criminal who commits a one-off horrendous act but does not remember doing it and has no idea of his motivation, who knows?
+So when you hear a news story or a documentary on TV about a criminal who commits a one-off horrendous act but claims to not remember doing it and has no idea of his motivation, who knows?
 Maybe he’ really not lying through his teeth.

 The cannibal attack carried out on a homeless man by Rudy Eugene in the spring of 2012 had most of the elements of a spiritual possession.
 He had been in some trouble with the law years before the attack, but had put his past behind him and was now highly religious and carried his bible everywhere.
 His longtime girlfriend insists that “he never used any recreational drugs besides marijuana and was even trying to quit.”
 She said “Eugene would refuse to take over-the-counter medication for headaches and was sweet and well-mannered”.
 He was shot while in the process of eating the face of a homeless man he did not know and died in the hospital of his wounds.
 No one can prove that this was a case of spirit possession, but the sudden and unexpected, irrational and violent behavior is very suggestive.